Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Acoustic operators in bounded Lipschitz domains

 corresponds to the particular case where $\Zc$ is an operator of multiplication on a function $z(x)$, $x\in \paD$.
 It is an analogue of the Leontovich boundary condition for Maxwell system \cite{LL04,YI18,EK22,PS22,EK25}.
 The \emph{impedance coefficient} $\imp$ is usually assumed to be a uniformly positive $L^\infty$-function.
 This assumption ensures the m-dissipativity of the impedance boundary condition and the discreteness of the nonzero spectrum $\si (\cdot) \setminus \{0\}$ for acoustic and Maxwell operators \cite{LL04,JS21,EK22,PS22,EK25}.
 For acoustic systems, the uniform positivity can be replaced by the assumption that $\imp $ belongs to $L^{q} (\paD, \overline{\CC}_\rr)$ with $q>d-1$ \cite{K26}, where $L^{q} (\paD, \overline{\CC}_\rr)$ is the space of $L^{q}$-functions with values in $ \overline{\CC}_\rr := \{\la \in \CC : \re \la \ge 0\}$ (the case of a Maxwell system is substantially more difficult \cite{EK22,PS22,EK25}).

 One of the goals of the present paper is to relax the assumptions on $\imp (\cdot)$ and, in particular, to consider distributions as impedance coefficients in such a way that the associated acoustic operator $\A$ remains m-dissipative and, possibly, has other good spectral properties.
 In the case where $\imp (\cdot)$ is not an $L^\infty (\paD)$-function, the difficulty is that the operator of the multiplication on $\imp (\cdot)$ may have many non-equivalent interpretations, see Sections \ref{s:MulpMd}, \ref{s:GenFImp}, and \ref{s:dis}.
-It is not a priori clear which of these interpretations produces m-dissipative acoustic operators.
-The question becomes even more involved for randomized $\imp$.
+It is not a priori clear which of these interpretations produce m-dissipative acoustic operators.